 Beeson’s Hodges Chapel is filled with images and statues of the saints who have shaped the way we learn about God and understand his word.
 They are examples of how to be like Christ, how to love one another and how to live in a world full of suffering.
 We are forever grateful for their ministry.
 But saints are not just the dead.
 Every member of the body of believers is a saint—those still on this earth and those who have passed on.
 For this reason, All Saints’ Day is not a day to worship the dead or to pray to the dead.
 But it is a day to remember the saints who have gone to be with the Lord and to remember that, as saints ourselves, our time on earth will one day pass.
 It is also a day to remember that there is hope in what is to come: that day when all of God’s people will be together in his kingdom.

 For this All Saints’ Day, let us praise the Lord for the lives of those who have come before us, for their ministry and the influence they have had on us.
 Let us also praise the Lord for allowing us to be a part of this body of believers and pray for endurance in this world of suffering.

 “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.” — Hebrews 12:1-2, ESV

-Katherine Ladd, a student in Beeson's M.A.T.S. program, is a member of St. Peter's Anglican Church, Birmingham.
+Katherine Ladd, a graduate of Beeson's M.A.T.S. program, is a member of St. Peter's Anglican Church, Birmingham.